tidoust/web-features-viz/README.md

 All other files list feature groups.
 Only groups that don't have a parent group are listed (so `CSS` but not `CSS > Layout`).

-**Note:** Resulting data and graphs need to be read with care because comparing groups is sometimes awkward: some groups are very large (>100 features) while others are very small (<5 features), and features themselves vary in granularity.
+Visualizations would be more directly useful if groups partitioned the platform in similar chunks of ~80-100 features.
+That's not the case today: a few groups are very large (100+ features) while others are very small (5 features or less).
+Features themselves vary in granularity.
 For example, WebRTC is a small group composed of a handful of features, and yet it's a large set of technologies.
-Also, about one fifth of features are not part of any group for now.
+On top of it, about one fifth of features are not part of any group for now.

+Comparing groups is relatively awkward as a result.
+Data and graphs need to be read with care.

 Columns are the same in all files:
 - `Group`: The group name.
 Only groups that don't have parents are listed.